mohamed-arshad-ch/aq-pay-api/NOTIFICATION_API_DOCUMENTATION.md

 # Notification API Documentation

-This document provides comprehensive documentation for the Notification API endpoints.
+This document provides comprehensive documentation for the Notification API endpoints with **separate read status tracking** for admin and users.

+## Overview

+The notification system now supports **independent read status tracking** for admin and users:
+- **User Read Status**: Tracked via `isReadByUser` field
+- **Admin Read Status**: Tracked via `isReadByAdmin` field
+- **Backward Compatibility**: Original `isRead` field maintained

+This means a notification can be read by a user but still show as unread for admin, and vice versa.

 ## Base URL
 ```